- Studying in New Zealand

 What if I don’t know the National Student Number (NSN)?

 All secondary candidates entered for national qualifications will be notified of their NSN in June.
 You must write the NSN in the space provided on the application form.
-If candidates have been assessed against NZQF standards in the past their NSN will be on their Result Notice, Record of Achievement or Certificates issued by NZQA.
+If candidates have been assessed against NZQF standards in the past their NSN will be on their Result Notice, School Results Summary, Record of Achievement and Certificates issued by NZQA.
 If you can not find your child's NSN please contact the school.

 What are the income thresholds for entitlement to a Community Services Card?

-For more information see Work and Income's community services card brochure.
+For more information see Work and Income's community services card income cut-out points.

 When are applications due from fee-payers?